 When you use the gateway for a scheduled refresh, Refresh history can help you see what errors occurred.
 It can also provide useful data if you need to create a support request.
 You can view scheduled and on-demand refreshes.
 The following steps show how you can get to the refresh history.

-In the Power BI nav pane, in Datasets, select a dataset.
+In the Power BI nav pane, in Semantic models, select a dataset.
 Open the menu, and select Schedule refresh.

 In Settings for..., select Refresh history.

 For more information about troubleshooting refresh scenarios, see Troubleshoot refresh scenarios.

 - Troubleshoot the on-premises data gateway